-Author Harvey MacKay wrote the following spot-on advice in his column in the Kansas City Business Journal a few years ago.
+Author Harvey MacKay wrote the following spot-on advice years ago in a column in the Kansas City Business Journal.
 He wisely points out that all employees at every level should never use these four words in front of a client/customer for both obvious and perhaps not so obvious reasons:

 - Can't -- As in, "We can't do that."
 "We can't meet that deadline."
 Unless you honestly cannot produce and then be honest and help them find another vendor.

 - Busy -- As in, "I'll call you when I'm not so busy."
 "I'm really busy right now."
 The word "busy" gives your customer the impression they are a low priority.

 - Safe -- As in, "Let's play it safe."
 Customers typically want to engage in calculated risks versus playing it safe.